-To qualify for FAC-C at the respective level, the education requirements in the GS-1102 Contracting Series Qualification Standard, published by the Office of Personnel Management (OPM), must be met.
-The education standard for Levels I and II aligns with the GS-1102 education requirement up through GS-12.
-The Level III education standard aligns with the GS-1102 education requirement for GS-13 and above.
-An employee must meet the appropriate education standard to be certified (see Section 2 above).
-Waivers are not transferrableexample: a FAC-C issued by the Department of Interior with a waiver cannot be transferred to another agency.
+To qualify for FAC-C Professional certification, the education requirements in the GS-1102 Contracting Series Qualification Standard, published by the Office of Personnel Management (OPM), must be met.
+Waivers are not transferrable, for example: a FAC-C issued by the Department of Interior with a waiver cannot be transferred to another agency.